Measuring Central Tendency Involving Ratios - An Intuitive Approach

 Harmonic Mean: An investor would purchase an equal amount of each company listed in the sample, and the earnings ratios observed are thus weighted equally according to the number of companies provided in the sample.
 Thus, equal weight is applied to all ratios regardless of the cost required to obtain such earnings.
 This is why the harmonic mean is typically the best method for measuring central tendency involving ratios.

-When viewed this way, it is the well-known “mean” that lacks intuitional appeal and it is the lessor known harmonic mean and weighted harmonic mean that more accurately capture how an investor would go about making these purchases.
+When viewed this way, it is the well-known mean that lacks any intuitional appeal.
+Rather it is the lessor-known harmonic mean and weighted harmonic mean that more accurately capture how an investor would consider making these purchases.